 Groce & DeArmon, Multiple Bankruptcies, and Protection

-As a law firm dedicated to helping people struggling with their finances to navigate the complicated process of filing bankruptcy, Groce & DeArmon is here for you.
+As a law firm dedicated to helping people struggling with their finances to navigate the complicated process of filing bankruptcy, Groce & DeArmon, P.C., is here for you.
 Part of avoiding filing bankruptcy more than once is knowing how to apply properly, and how to plan for what comes afterward.
 Contact a bankruptcy lawyer for a free consultation today to get the help you need.